kcappieg/grunt-sfdc-package-builder/README.md

 #### `diff`

-This action prepares for a "diff" build by hashing all files in the `diffDirectory` and storing them on disk for reference.
+This action prepares for a "diff" build by hashing all files in the `srcDir` and storing them on disk for reference.
 Any diff build will rehash selected files and only include them in the result `package.xml` if the hash value is different.

 ```shell
 grunt sfdc_package_builder:diff_example:diff